favorov/nw-with-reject-algo/README.rst

 ===============================================================================
-nw-with-reject-algo - Needleman-Wunsch Alignment with rejecting in Go
+nwwreject - Needleman-Wunsch Alignment with rejecting in Go
 ===============================================================================

 -------------------------------------------------------------------------------